Originally posted on National Center for Family Philanthropy

 Communication and Collaboration

 We are in an era of incredible connectivity.
-With 2.34 billion people worldwide on social media, we are more connected than ever.
+With over 3.6 billion people worldwide on social media, we are more connected than ever.
 Yet, every time our team discusses how we can improve internally, the word communication is at the forefront.
 Not that we’re “bad” at communication...it’s just that important.

 Similarly, the philanthropic industry is not “bad” at communication.
-But, finding better ways to communicate is not just about passing information.
+With a majority of people still working remotely, finding better ways to communicate is not just about passing information.
 It’s also about fostering stronger relationships and supporting a culture of collaboration.
 And technology solutions should help you do this.
 What can we learn from social media to better connect with others in our community or focus areas?
 This is an area where Big Data and AI will most likely have an opportunity to make an impact.
 Using data and history to find people doing similar things and connecting them could have significant impacts on the efficiency of the sector.
 Too often, we see the philanthropic sector operating in silos.
 It is exciting to see how we may be able to better connect the sector.

 The “communication question” is by no means unique to Foundant or philanthropy.
 If it wasn’t an ever-perplexing challenge, social media would not have taken off and there would not be entire systems and consulting agencies dedicated to this art.
 But we can learn from what we are already seeing happen today.

 Each of the above discussion topics has one important thing in common: relationship building.
 On the surface, it might be difficult to understand how project management, data, or AI are related to relationships (communication and collaboration are a little easier to digest).
-But when you are able to do those things well, you have already fought half the battle in building stronger relationships.
+But we live in a virtual world, no more so than ever before.
+When you are able to do those things well, you have already fought half the battle in building stronger relationships.

 Every relationship everywhere was built on a mix of communications, decisions, information, and learning (rinse and repeat).
 When any one of those elements is done poorly, the relationship breaks down.
 Grantmakers can put systems and processes in place to become more efficient, communicate better, manage and use data more intentionally, make better decisions, and foster creative collaboration.
 By proxy, grantees can then do their jobs better and create more impact.